Suspiciously Cracked Wall

 - If there's a cracked wall in Dubloon, you can crack it open with your supply of bombs.
 There's also a more common invisible variation.

 - Goes hand in hand with the Castlevania series.
 In fact, when the trope doesn't pop up in an installment, fans cry foul.

 - Metal Gear Solid tries to justify the trope by saying the boss deliberately blocked off walls, and that they are weaker than the ordinary walls.

-- In Pokemon Ruby, Sapphire, and Emerald there are certain areas in the overworld which can be turned into the entrance to a Secret Base.
+- Pokemon Ruby And Sapphire has certain areas in the overworld which can be turned into the entrance to a Secret Base.
 One of these is a strange hole in cave walls, which isn't so much a crack as a neatly-defined square hole.
 In a cave wall.

 - Unreal has a few and often requires to break them in order to advance.
 The Na Pali Haven level has even two of those.

 - Heretic's secret doors were always given away by a telltale light beneath them, or a subtle change in texture.

 - Deus Ex: Human Revolution has a number of weak walls that your eyes' augments highlight automatically.
 Once the proper augment is purchased, you can punch through these walls, opening new paths or letting you get in a lethal surprise attack on enemies unfortunate enough to be close to that particular area.
 You can also knock them down with guns or explosives, but without the aug you'll have to pay very close attention or consult a guide.